-- Control – When your organization implements AP automation, you’ll have anytime, anywhere access to all invoices and payments for suppliers.
-You’ll always be able to see where the invoice is in the approval process, how long an approver has had it, and what’s next.
+- Control – When your organization implements AP automation, you’ll have nearly anytime and nearly anywhere access to all invoices and payments for suppliers.
+You’ll almost always be able to see where the invoice is in the approval process, how long an approver has had it, and what’s next.
 Greater visibility equals more control of finances and operations.

 - Time – With newfound time in the workday, employees can focus on opportunities that save time and money, such as supplier early payment discounts, rebate programs, and opportunities to build better relationships with suppliers.

 - Scalability – As your organization grows and goals change, there won’t be a need to increase headcount in the AP department.
 Your day-to-day accounts payable tasks will be automated which makes time to focus on what matters most.

 With such a substantial investment on the line when considering AP automation implementation, it’s necessary to address all possible concerns.
 According to the Paystream Advisors 2018 Payables Insight Report, 36 percent of organizations aren’t investing in payment automation solutions due to lack of budget.
 From a processing perspective, 21 percent of organizations believe current processes are working just fine.

 Other barriers come from a lack of understanding of what solutions are available, their benefits, and fear of no ROI.
 For building a persuasive business case, it’s critical to effectively communicate how AP automation saves your company from fraud, employee burnout, and costly manual mistakes.
 Here are a few common questions and responses to get you started: